 Cystic Fibrosis and Thymosin Alpha 1

 A crucial complication of cystic fibrosis (CF) is extended inflammation causing poor mucous clearance, increased rates of infection, and associated issues.
 They arise from a misfolding of a specific protein called CFTR.
-The peptide can reduce inflammation and improve function of the CFTR protein and thus has potential to offer an effective single-molecule therapeutic approach to treating CF.
+The peptide can reduce inflammation and improve the function of the CFTR protein and thus has the potential to offer an effective single-molecule therapeutic approach to treating CF.

 Damaged Teeth and Thymosin Alpha 1

-The peptide can improve healing of the gums and soft tissue surrounding the injury caused by avulsed and replanted tooth and promotes survival of the replanted tooth.
+The peptide can improve the healing of the gums and soft tissue surrounding the injury caused by the avulsed and replanted tooth and promotes survival of the replanted tooth.
 Though preliminary, the findings indicate that Thymosin Alpha 1 can benefit traumatic tooth damage, making it easier for dentists to rescue teeth that have been knocked out.

 The Future of Thymosin Alpha 1